Medically reviewed by Drugs.com. Last updated on Feb 22, 2023.

 Special Healthcare Provider Instructions for the On-body Injector for Neulasta

-A healthcare provider must fill the On-body Injector with Neulasta using the prefilled syringe and then apply the On-body Injector for Neulasta to the patient's skin (abdomen or back of arm).
-The back of the arm may only be used if there is a caregiver available to monitor the status of the On-body Injector for Neulasta.
-Approximately 27 hours after the On-body Injector for Neulasta is applied to the patient's skin, Neulasta will be delivered over approximately 45 minutes.
-A healthcare provider may initiate administration with the On-body Injector for Neulasta on the same day as the administration of cytotoxic chemotherapy, as long as the On-body Injector for Neulasta delivers Neulasta no less than 24 hours after administration of cytotoxic chemotherapy.
+A healthcare provider must fill the on-body injector (OBI) with Neulasta using the prefilled syringe and then apply the OBI for Neulasta to the patient's skin (abdomen or back of arm).
+The back of the arm may only be used if there is a caregiver available to monitor the status of the OBI for Neulasta.
+Approximately 27 hours after the OBI for Neulasta is applied to the patient's skin, Neulasta will be delivered over approximately 45 minutes.
+A healthcare provider may initiate administration with the OBI for Neulasta on the same day as the administration of cytotoxic chemotherapy, as long as the OBI for Neulasta delivers Neulasta no less than 24 hours after administration of cytotoxic chemotherapy.

-The prefilled syringe co-packaged in the Neulasta Delivery Kit must only be used with the On-body Injector for Neulasta.
-The prefilled syringe contains additional solution to compensate for liquid loss during delivery through the On-body Injector for Neulasta.
-If the prefilled syringe co-packaged in the Neulasta Delivery Kit is used for manual subcutaneous injection, the patient will receive an overdose.
-If the single use prefilled syringe for manual use is used with the On-body Injector for Neulasta, the patient may receive less than the recommended dose.
+The prefilled syringe co-packaged in Neulasta Onpro® kit must only be used with the OBI for Neulasta.
+The prefilled syringe contains additional solution to compensate for liquid loss during delivery through the OBI for Neulasta.
+If the prefilled syringe co-packaged in Neulasta Onpro kit is used for manual subcutaneous injection, the patient will receive an overdose.
+If the single-dose prefilled syringe for manual use is used with the OBI for Neulasta, the patient may receive less than the recommended dose.

-Do not use the On-body Injector for Neulasta to deliver any other drug product except the Neulasta prefilled syringe co-packaged with the On-body Injector for Neulasta.
+Do not use the OBI for Neulasta to deliver any other drug product except the Neulasta prefilled syringe co-packaged with the OBI for Neulasta.

-The On-body Injector for Neulasta should be applied to intact, non-irritated skin on the arm or abdomen.
+The OBI for Neulasta should be applied to intact, non-irritated skin on the arm or abdomen.

-A missed dose could occur due to an On-body Injector for Neulasta failure or leakage.
-If the patient misses a dose, a new dose should be administered by single prefilled syringe for manual use, as soon as possible after detection.
+A missed dose could occur due to an OBI for Neulasta failure or leakage.
+If the patient misses a dose, a new dose should be administered by single-dose prefilled syringe for manual use, as soon as possible after detection.

-Refer to the Healthcare Provider Instructions for Use for the On-body Injector for Neulasta for full administration information.
+Refer to the Healthcare Provider Instructions for Use for the OBI for Neulasta for full administration information.

 Advice to Give to Patients Regarding Administration via the On-body Injector for Neulasta